-The TACC for the Western Zone in 2022/23 was 246 tonne (t), this was unchanged from 2019/20 when a 1t increase from the previous TACC was implemented due to a revision of the CPUE-TACC table in the harvest strategy (Table 3).
+The TACC for the Western Zone in 2023/24 was 242 tonne (t), which was a decrease from the 246t TACC set between 2019/20 and 2022/23.
+In 2019/20, a 1t increase from the previous TACC was implemented due to a revision of the CPUE-TACC table in the harvest strategy (Table 3).
 This follows on from four years of 230t TACCs.

-CPUE has increased in the Western Zone and would have enabled a higher TACC in 2021/22, 2022/23 and 2023/24 (the year currently underway) under the current harvest strategy.
-However, low PRI values have caused concern about future recruitment, resulting in retention of the TACC at the 246t level in 2021/22 and 2022/23 (see 2019/20, 2020/21, 2021/22 assessments for more details).
-For the currently underway 2023/24 season, a reduction to 242t was implemented to align with the rebuilding plan under the new draft revised harvest strategy.
+CPUE has remained constant in the Western Zone in 2023/24.
+Low PRI values have caused concern about future recruitment for several years, resulting in retention of a more precautionary TACC.
+For the 2023/24 season, a TACC reduction to 242t was implemented to align with the rebuilding plan under the new harvest strategy.
+This rebuilding plan was revised in early 2024 to include new information about recruitment, resulting in a TACC increase to 245t.

-The effort required to take the catch was 212,539 pot-lifts, which is the lowest on record (Table 2, Figure 1).
+The effort required to take the catch was 190,213 pot-lifts, which is the lowest on record (Table 2, Figure 1).
 The reduction was largely attributable to increasing CPUE.
 Nominal CPUE has more than tripled since the lowest level in 2009/10, consequently effort to take the same amount of catch has reduced by over a third.
-The reduction in the number of pot-lifts required to catch the TACC drove the consolidation of the fleet from approximately 100 active vessels through the 1990s to 35 active vessels in 2022/23.
+The reduction in the number of pot-lifts required to catch the TACC drove the consolidation of the fleet from approximately 100 active vessels through the 1990s to 30 active vessels in 2023/24.

 Trends in nominal and standardised catch rates have been consistent since the 1980's.
 A record low of 0.34 kg/pot-lift (standardised) was reached in 2009/10.
-Since then, standardised CPUE has been increasing and has reached 0.79 kg/pot-lift in 2022/23.
+Since then, standardised CPUE has been increasing and has reached 0.780 kg/pot-lift in 2022/23 and 0.785 kg/pot in 2023/24.
 This increased CPUE is now at levels not experienced since the 1980s (Table 2, Figure 2).
 Nominal and standardised CPUE have diverged in recent years - this is primarily due to a shift to a more efficient fleet (and fishing characteristics) that will have higher CPUE for the same biomass.
 The standardised CPUE removes this effect to provide the best index of stock abundance.

-When examined by region, catch levels were relatively consistent with the previous year with a small shift from Warrnambool and Apollo Bay to Portland.
-The highest catch in 2022/23 came from the Portland region at 140t, followed by Apollo Bay at 64t and Warrnambool at 46t.
-Standardised catch rate increased in all regions, most significantly in Apollo Bay (Figure 3).
+When examined by region, catch levels were relatively consistent with the previous year with a small shift from Apollo Bay and Portland to Warrnambool.
+The highest catch in 2023/24 came from the Portland region at 123t, followed by Apollo Bay at 60t and Warrnambool at 57t.
+Standardised catch rate increased in all regions, most significantly in Warrnambool (Figure 3).